-The ASSH will be recognized as the most reliable and authoritative source of information on all aspects of hand and upper extremity disorders for all audiences - surgeons, allied health professionals, government, business and industry, patients and the general public.
+The ASSH will be recognized as the most reliable and authoritative source of information on all aspects of hand and upper extremity disorders for all audiences - surgeons, allied health professionals, government, business and industry, patients and the public.
 The Society will use this ever-expanding role and recognition to ensure the success of its members and to continuously improve the quality of care for all patients.

 The Society's reputation for excellence is its most highly valued asset.
 It will seek to maintain that reputation in the selective nature of its membership, the integrity of its policies and positions, and in the quality of its products and services.

-Last revised by ASSH Council September 2006.
+Last revised by ASSH Council December 2014.

 Do you need additional information about the ASSH?
 Contact email@example.com.